Luke 4.1-14 - The Word

 How did Jesus know this?
 Did God implant a microchip into his head that downloaded the whole Old Testament into his memory banks?
 Nope, sorry.
 Jesus learned the Word.
 In Luke 2.40, the Bible says "And the child grew and became strong; he was filled with wisdom, and the grace of God was upon him."
 Then in Luke 2, they'd all been to Jerusalem for a holiday - the Passover Feast.
 On the way back, Joseph and Mary thought Jesus was with them but he wasn't.
 They even looked for Jesus in the wrong place (the people travelling back to Nazareth), rather than Jerusalem, where he was.
 It took them 3 days..

-Challenge - how often do we presume Jesus is with us when he's not.
+Challenge - how often do we presume Jesus is with us in what we're doing, when he's not.
+Clearly God is always with us by the Holy Spirit in us but Jesus is not always 'in' what we do!
 Let's always look for Jesus in everything we do, before we go ahead and do anything!
 Let's make sure we look for Jesus in the right places too - in the Bible, in prayer and other Godly people.
 It took Jesus' parents 3 days to find him.
 It's better that we start out with Jesus, rather than spend time finding him.
 We must follow Jesus, he doesn't simply follow what we do.

 Back to the plot, in Luke 2, Jesus' parents went back to find him.
 Where was he?
 In the temple of course - Jesus was studying and learning!